adzuci/TIPs/tips/tip-6-golang-style-guide.md

 * `GOPATH` is where you download and install libraries when you use `go get`.
 Can be any folder on your disk.
 This is optional but recommended.
 * `PS1` just modifies your bash prompt - It's just a visual clue that tells you you're in a Go code environment.

+**Git configuration**

+When using `go get`, If you're presented with an error like:

+    fatal: could not read Username for 'https://github.com': terminal prompts disabled

+Try configuring git to force ssh:

+    git config --global url.ssh://git@github.com/.insteadOf https://github.com/

 ## Editor Setup